 Angelina Benedetti is the Library Cluster Manager for the Burien and Southwest Seattle area of King County Library System.
 Before becoming a library manager, she worked as a Teen Services Librarian and has chaired ALA book selection and award committees.

 Register for morning or afternoon session by Thursday, October 13th, with Tami Robinson, firstname.lastname@example.org

 Morning Session Registration: 9:00-9:30 am Workshop: 9:30-11:30

 Afternoon Session Registration: 1:00-1:30 pm Workshop: 1:30-3:30 pm

-• There is no registration fee for employees of INCOL member libraries
+• No registration fee for employees of INCOL member libraries

 • $25 for non-INCOL members and $5 for library tech students

 Share with your colleagues!
-Click here for a printable flyer.
+Print and post this flyer.